simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 ## Additional Configuration For Unicorecomm UM980 and UM982 Devices

-To enable all the constilations, bands, and base station mode on the Unicorecomm devices you'll need to serial into them using baud rate of `115200` and run the following commands.
+To enable all the bands and base station mode on the Unicorecomm devices you'll need to serial into them using baud rate of `115200` and run the following commands.
 This can be done within terminal, putty, or the [Unicorecomm UPrecise](https://en.unicorecomm.com/download) software.

 ```bash
 mode base time 60 2 2.5